alex99pierre/IGCSE-Pre-Release-2015-2016/readme.txt

-This is my Github project for the prerelease paper 0478/22
+Python code for the PreRelease